bcorporal/social-network-api/README.md

   ## Features
-  The ability to view, create, delete, edit user thoughts and friend reactions.
+  Users can share their thoughts, react to friends’ thoughts, and create a friend list.
+Also used Moment.js to format timestamps for posts.